 And so it becomes important to protect yourself.
-The chances that you’ll be involved in a severe accident may be relatively slim, but when peace of mind is both convenient and affordable as an accident insurance policy from AMA, there’s no excuse not to consider it.
+The chances that you’ll be involved in a severe accident may be relatively slim, but when peace of mind is both convenient and affordable as an accident insurance policy from AMA Travel, there’s no excuse not to consider it.

 WE’VE GOT YOU COVERED

-First steps: Get an easy online quote for Premium travel medical insurance from AMA.
+First steps: Get an easy online quote for Premium travel medical insurance from AMA Travel.

 Book with us: AMA Travel can help you book all your flights, hotels and adventures in thousands of locales around the globe.
 And if anything goes awry with your travel arrangements, our travel counsellors are available to help, 24/7.